thyrlian/mind_the_changes/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Copyright (c) 2016 Jing Li.
+The gem is released under the [MIT License](http://opensource.org/licenses/MIT).
+See the [LICENSE](https://github.com/thyrlian/mind_the_changes/blob/master/LICENSE.txt) file for details.